new-cairo-sky/epubkit/README.md

 - Modify and save epubs in the browser.
 - Lazy fetching of resources when loading pre-expanded epub directories in the browser.

-Epubkit relies on [BrowserFS](https://github.com/jvilk/BrowserFS) for browser support.
+Note: Epubkit relies on [BrowserFS](https://github.com/jvilk/BrowserFS) v2.0.0-beta for browser support.

 ## Install